MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      "error": false
+      "args": array of objects (arguments to be passed to the method of the Service ) "attribute": string (the name of a method or variable to access from the Service) "error": false
-      "attribute": string (the name of a method or variable to access from the Service) "args": array of objects (arguments to be passed to the method of the Service ) "kwargs": name-value pairs (keyword arguments to be passed to the method of the Service) "requester": string (the address of the device that made the request) "uuid": string (the universally unique identifier of the request) }
+      "kwargs": name-value pairs (keyword arguments to be passed to the method of the Service) "requester": string (the address of the device that made the request) "uuid": string (the universally unique identifier of the request) }

-A :class:`~msl.network.service.Service` will **send** data in 1 of 2 JSON_ representations.
+A :class:`~msl.network.service.Service` will **send a response** in 1 of 2 JSON_ representations.

 If the :class:`~msl.network.service.Service` raised an exception then the JSON_ object will be: